• Skip to primary navigation

 Book Club Party Kit for The Night Garden by Lisa Van Allen includes book club discussion questions and party menu.

-A copy of The Night Garden sits on a table.
+A copy of the book The Night Garden sits on a table.

 The April pick for our Book Club for Recovering Readers is "The Night Garden" by Lisa Van Allen.